-The typical education required to become a pediatric nurse is a Bachelor of Science in Nursing, although an associate’s degree is also accepted in many facilities.
+The typical education required to become a pediatric nurse is a Bachelor of Science in Nursing, although an associate degree is also accepted in many facilities.
 The online BSN program consists of the same coursework that nursing students will find in a devoted campus nursing school; however, the program is delivered online allowing the student to study and complete most of the program on their own schedule.
-Once the required online courses have been completed, the nursing student will go on to participate in clinical training programs where they go through to a local hospital or healthcare facility and receive hands-on training in the nursing field.
-It is here where many decide if the pediatric field is the field they want to enter into.
+Once the required online courses have been completed, the nursing student will then participate in clinical training programs where they receive hands-on training at a local hospital or healthcare facility.
+This training also helps future nurses determine if the pediatric field is the nursing specialization they want to go into.
 They will be able to determine if they have the personality that is required to become a pediatric nurse including the ability to treat young children with sometimes very serious diseases without becoming upset when treatments do not work.
 Once they have decided that they have the personality and the education to enter into this field, they may begin working in the pediatric unit and then go on to participate in continuing education courses that will allow them to become certified in the pediatric specialty.

 The pediatric nurse is a special person who loves children and who wants to help children who have become ill or injured.
 Pediatric nurses can expect to earn a generous salary which is typically around $30 per hour.
 Additionally, overtime on top of the standard pay is typical due to the fact that the demand for qualified nurses who work in the pediatric unit is very high, and it is sometimes difficult to fill all shifts.
 Therefore, the nurse in this specialized unit may be required to work double shifts or take on-call shifts as well.
 Your education in the nursing specialty will qualify you for this top career and the top salary that goes along with it.
-If you have always wanted to become a nurse who works with children, now is the time to go back to college at one of the accredited, top, online universities and begin your new, exciting and rewarding career.
+If you have always wanted to become a nurse who works with children, now is the time to go back to college at one of the accredited, top online universities and begin your new, exciting and rewarding career.